 GRD students send paper Graduate Degree Plan (GDP) to GSSP.

-DMS students provide an official transcript and a completed Academic Policy Petition to the adviser.
-The adviser signs the petition and sends it to the college.
+DMS students provide an official transcript and a completed Academic Policy Petition to the advisor.
+The advisor signs the petition and sends it to the college.
 The college fills out a “Request for Record Change” form and sends all forms to Office of Admissions for processing.

 Post-Spring 2013 Students (GRD and DMS)